-I’ve been working from home lately and finding a lot of joy watching nature come back to life this spring.
+I’ve been working from home lately, and have found a lot of joy watching nature come back to life this spring.
 Things change quickly in spring and considering the pandemic we’re living through, even more so in 2020.
-As we adjust to staying safer-at-home, all of us at UW-Madison Extension are working on ways to help physically isolated communities stay connected.
-It’s important to build healthy routines amidst all the change.
+As we adjust to the new reality, all of us at UW-Madison Extension are working on ways to help physically isolated communities stay connected.
+It’s vital to build healthy routines amidst the tumult.

 A sit-spot practice is a great way to help you connect with the rhythms of nature, while following public health guidelines.
 Sit-spotting is a simple and flexible practice that is focused on understanding a place and cultivating awareness.
 In uncertain times, connecting to place and paying attention to your attention can drastically improve well-being.

 What’s a Sit-Spot?

 The basic idea is to pick a place to sit in nature where you can be silent and observe.
 Make a commitment to sit in that spot with a notebook and pay attention to what’s happening.
 You can sit-spot for 15 minutes or an hour, and jot a couple lines or a couple pages.
 It doesn’t matter.
 Just make some notes about what is happening at that moment in your sit-spot, and then come back to the same spot and do it again.
 Picking a regular time of day, like during your morning coffee or right after lunch can help build the habit.

 Other than consistency, the most important part of a sit-spot practice is finding a good spot.
 Your sit-spot should be in a natural environment.
 However, natural can be interpreted in different ways.
 A lawn chair in the back yard, a stump on the back forty, or a park view from your balcony, it all works.
 But it’s best to pick a place that’s easily accessible so you can make sit-spotting a regular routine.
 To keep things simple during the pandemic, try picking a spot at home where you don’t spend much time.
 You can learn a lot about your property by making regular observations of an overlooked location.

 So, do you want to give it try…?